Nutrition and Dietetics

 Nicole Klem, MS, RD

-She is Assistant Professor in Dietetic Technology Department, introducing future nutrition professionals to the ways that food and healthcare intersect.
-She has worked on developing and enhancing the curriculum and strategic plan and vision of the department.
-She is an active member on the boards of the Western New York Dietetic Association and of Slow Food Buffalo Niagara and provides nutrition education presentations at the Elmwood-Bidwell Farmer's Market during the summer months.
+She loves teaching future nutrition professionals the ways that food and healthcare intersect.
+She has worked on developing and enhancing the curriculum and strategic plan and vision of the department and has great plans to develop creative ways of engaging with trends in nutrition.
+She is an active member of the Western New York Dietetic Association and Slow Food Buffalo and provides nutrition education presentations at the Elmwood-Bidwell Farmer's Market during the summer months.
+She enjoys hiking, backpacking and traveling with her rescue dog, Allie.

 Office - Russell J. Salvatore School of Hospitality & Business